Das-Kollektiv/tdme2/README.md

             - GLTF via tinygltf
             - TDME Model file format
                 - this is a much more efficient model file format for TDME
-                - can be read and written
+                - can also be written
         - objects/entity types
             - 3d model based objects with
                 - animations